Are you wondering how to help a friend through a breakup?

-Be sure that they know that they can fall apart in front of you.
+Let your friend vent and be sure to let them know that they can fall apart in front of you.
 That you do not care what they say if they cry, how loud they scream, or if their mascara is smudged all over their sheets.

 In many cases, once the initial period of pain subsides, your friend will remember how you were there for them in the eye of the storm and the role you played in their healing process.

 When you let a friend process pain on their own and come to you to vent, knowing that all you will do is listen actively, you are providing so much more for them long-term.

 Do not judge

 Keeping in theme with removing yourself from their process, you must dedicate yourself to remaining judgment-free.
 We never know everything that goes on behind the closed doors of a relationship, and sometimes post-breakup, all the skeletons come out.

 No matter what comes out of your friend’s mouth, take it with a grain of salt.
 Love has a tricky habit of leading people to behaviors that you may not have assumed for them.

 An exception would, of course, be if your friend divulges any behavior that is detrimental to their mental health, puts them or someone else in danger or violates the law.
 Even in these extreme examples, there is a tactful way to communicate that you cannot ignore something they have told you.

 Just because you are dedicated to letting them walk their own path does not mean that you must stand by and be a witness to something tragic.

 Mastering the art of being available, but not smothering, offering to help, but not overstepping, and having a physical presence without overshadowing is not easy, but it is attainable and necessary.
 If you live nearby, a simple invitation for a walk to get some fresh air can work wonders on your friend’s disposition.